Sponsoring a dependent child

 - Participate in community life in Québec.

-If the person you are sponsoring and their accompanying family members are between the ages of 18 and 55, you must complete and sign a welcome and integration plan in section 9 of the undertaking application form (PDF 695 Kb) (new requirement as of November 23, 2023).
+If the person you are sponsoring and their accompanying family members are between the ages of 18 and 55, you must complete and sign a welcome and integration plan in section 9 of the Undertaking form – Family Class (PDF 695 Kb) (in French only) (new requirement as of November 23, 2023).

 In this welcome and integration plan, you must indicate the actions you undertake to help those you are sponsoring, aged 18 to 55, in their efforts to settle and integrate in Québec.

 For more information on the welcome and integration process, visit the page Welcoming and integration of the person you sponsor.